Everything you need to know to can salsa safely. Be confident that what’s in your pantry will be safe for friends and family to enjoy.

 Can I test Acidity or pH at Home?

-Testing the pH (acid level) at home, is not very practical, easy or affordable.
+Yes, it is possible to test the pH (acid level) at home, but for most home canners it is not very practical, easy or affordable.

 If I Have the Correct Acid Level, Do I Still Need to Hot Water Bath Salsa?